exakat/exakat/docs/Rules.rst

    ?>

-Always use an empty variable a second parameter to `'parse_str() <http://www.php.net/parse_str>`_, so as to collect the incoming values, and then, filter them in that array.
+Always use an empty variable a second parameter to `parse_str() <http://www.php.net/parse_str>`_, so as to collect the incoming values, and then, filter them in that array.

 +-------------+-------------------------------------------------------------------------------------------------------+
 | Short name  | Security/parseUrlWithoutParameters                                                                    |